 So that is actually a tricky question.
 Have you let your license lapse?
 Or do you still have a current RN/PN license?

-If you have kept at least one state license current, then you probably don’t need to ever retake the NCLEX.
-If, however you have not had a RN/PN license in the last couple of years, then the answer might be yes.
+If you have kept at least one state license current, then you do not need to retake the NCLEX.
+If, however you let your RN/PN license expire then the answer might be yes.
 Might be is the operative word.

 It depends on the state that you want to work in.
 Each state board of nursing has passed regulating laws as to how long ago you must have worked in nursing or passed the NCLEX in order to “apply by endorsement”.
 Essentially most boards require that you have practiced x number of hours in at least the last four year as an RN/PN, otherwise they might require you to take the NCLEX again.
 However, some boards do allow you to complete a refresher course or practicum instead of reexamination.